-While the district's suspension rate continues to fall, and the district's overall performance was at the Green level on the CA School Dashboard Suspension Rate Indicator, there continue to be subgroups of students whose suspension rates are in the Red or Orange performance levels.
+While the district's suspension rate continued to decline through 2020-2021, and the district's overall performance was at the Green level on the CA School Dashboard Suspension Rate Indicator in 2019, there continues to be subgroups of students whose suspension rates are in the Red or Orange performance levels.
 These include foster youth, Students with Disabilities, African American, and Two or more Races.
+On the 2021-2022 CA Dashboard, the suspension rate rose to 4.4% (Dataquest showed 4.5% for 2021-2022 compared to the county with a rate of 5.8%).

-Analysis of the district's suspension rate shows the following:
+Analysis of the district's suspension rate through Dataquest shows the following: